Frequently Asked Questions

 How will my donation be used?

 Tax-deductible contributions to our agency help us purchase animal food, vaccines, and medical supplies.
-Your donation enables us to assist nearly 15,000 animals a year, to find homes for animals, to prosecute animal offenders, to provide low-cost spay/neuter services, and to educate our community.
+Your donation enables us to assist thousands of animals a year, to find homes for animals, to prosecute animal offenders, to provide low-cost spay/neuter services, and to educate our community.

 Can I bring my class, troop, club, etc. in for a tour of the APL?